Rental housing explained clearly

 Renting also comes with responsibilities and records.

 Tenants usually need to pay rent on time, follow the lease, report problems early, avoid preventable damage, respect occupancy rules, and understand the move-in and move-out process.
-A tenant also benefits from keeping copies of leases, notices, receipts, inspection reports, and maintenance communication.
+A tenant also benefits from keeping copies of leases, notices, receipts, inspection reports, utility records, and maintenance communication.

 The tenant-focused material on this site is designed to be practical and neutral, not one-sided.
 A healthy rental arrangement depends on both sides understanding the basics.